dkirchhof/node-rpc/README.md

 ## Sending a request

 You have to tell the rpc client, how it should send a request to the server.
 It could use the old `XMLHttpRequest`, the new `Fetch API` or any other third party library.
-There is one implementation included:
+There are two implementations included:

+- `fetchXHR`: This xhr function uses the native [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) api.
+It can't track the progress of a request.
 - `axiosXHR`: This xhr function uses the [axios](https://www.npmjs.com/package/axios) package, so you have to install it for the client.
 It has the advantage over the native browser api, that it can track the download and upload progress.

 ### Custom xhr function

-You can implement your own xhr functions, if you don't want to rely on axios.
+You can implement your own xhr functions, if you don't want to rely on the native fetch api or on axios.
 The `XHRFunction` type defines, how it should look like.

 ```ts
 export interface IXHROptions {